sara-nl/clustercomputing/clustercomputing.md

 - `wait` tells the script to wait until all processes are finished

 Go to the `matlab` directory, look at the contents of script `matrixmul.sh`.
 Do you understand everything written there?

-Submit the job.
+If so, submit the job.

 ```
 cd matlab